 TD and RBC both have a variety of high-interest savings accounts.
 Of all of the accounts they offer, the TD High Interest Savings Account and the RBC High Interest eSavings accounts have the best rates (as of April 10):

-Although it was a tough fight, RBC comes out on top because it offers better regular GIC rates and its best high-interest savings account doesn’t have a tiered rate.
-In our next battle of the banks, BMO Bank of Montreal takes on CIBC.
+Although it was a tough fight, RBC comes out on top because it offers slightly better regular GIC rates and its best high-interest savings account doesn’t have a tiered rate.

 Want a better GIC rate?